-I’ve seen it more times than I care to count – parents being controlled by their little ones, rather than the other way around.
-Sadly, it’s usually obvious to everyone else, except the parents.
-Kids know how to push buttons to test us and see what will happen and what they can and can’t get away with.
-This is often especially true when in a public setting or when others outside of the family are present.
-A wise parent will take notice and unapologetically win these small battles, by dealing with the situation, regardless of the inconvenience.
+I’ve seen it more times than I care to count: parents being controlled by their little ones, rather than the other way around.
+Sadly, it’s usually obvious to everyone except the parents.
+Kids know how to push buttons to test us and see what will happen and what they can get away with.
+This is often especially true in public or when others outside of the family are present.
+A wise parent will take notice and unapologetically win these small battles by dealing with the situation, regardless of inconvenience.

 4. They are being negatively influenced.

-This could be from the things they watch, the games they play, or the friends they spend time with.
+This could be from the shows or movies they watch, the games they play, or the friends they spend time with.
 Kids are great imitators of what they see and hear.

 5. They have too much screen time.

 Kids are spending more time in front of screens and less time in actual physical activity, and sadly, it can affect both their health and their behavior.
 According to the Mayo Clinic, elementary children spending more than two hours a day on screen time are more likely to struggle with obesity and behavioral problems.
 Never feel bad for requiring your kids to play outside or to use their imagination to have fun.Kids will knowingly misbehave if they find that it gets them the attention they crave but are lacking.

 6. They’re not getting enough of your attention.

 Kids will knowingly misbehave if they find that it gets them the attention they crave but are lacking.

 7. They are under stress or are angry.